Encoding of Czech in documents

 - a file that matches the name of the document in the URL is available (ie without a language extension)

-- in a directory where multi-language versions are not to be taken into account, the file is present
+- in the directory where multi-language versions are not to be taken into account, the file is present

 .htaccesswith a line